Kumamoto Japan Travel Guide

 Phrases to help you with dining, shopping, and general inquiries.

 Embrace translation apps and pocket Wi-Fi for seamless communication.
-Get to know basic phrases and cultural norms for respectful interactions.
+Learn basic phrases and cultural norms for respectful interactions.
 Be mindful of hours of operation and holiday closures.

 Bowing is the standard Japanese greeting and a sign of respect.
 For tourists, a slight nod of the head typically suffices and garners appreciation.

-Japan generally maintains a conservative approach what to wear.
+Japan generally sustains a conservative approach what to wear.
 Modest casual wear generally suits most important situations and conveys respect.

-Tipping is not customary in Japan and can sometimes seem confusing or even impolite.
+It's not customary to tip in Japan and can sometimes seem confusing or even impolite.
 Service charges sometimes surface included in bills at higher-end establishments.

-Always ask for get permission to photograph people, children in particular.
+Always ask for get permission to photograph people, particularly for kids.
 Look for "No Photography" signs (No Photo or Satsuei Kinshi) in restricted areas.

 Dress modestly with shoulders and knees covered.
 Remove your hat when entering main halls or sacred areas.

-Silence mobile phones and avoid talking loudly.
+Silence smartphones and avoid talking loudly.
 Observe and respectfully participate in rituals like purification at temizuya.

 Photography may find restrictions in certain sacred areas or inside temple/shrine buildings.
-Look for signs.
+Be on the lookout for signs.

 Cultural sensitivity shapes your interactions with locals positively.
 Embrace learning basic Japanese phrases, follow local etiquette, and respect privacy and religious practices.